-- You can’t marry someone else,
+- You can’t marry someone else.

-- you have to mark married on forms,
+- You have to mark married on forms.

-- and there’s a lingering association.
+- There’s a lingering association.

-When Legal Separation Is The Best Choice
+When Is Legal Separation The Best Choice?

 For some couples, legal separation provides space to deal with relationship issues with an ultimate eye on reconciliation.
-Living apart may provide much-needed space for spouses to work on themselves.
-It may also offer time figures out the particulars of a divorce, including financial issues, child custody, and more.
+Living apart may provide much-needed space for spouses to work on themselves and any issues.

-For families with children, legal separation often proves less traumatic than divorce.
+For families with children, legal separation sometimes proves less traumatic than divorce.
 Depending on how old the kids are, it may be easier to explain that mom and dad live apart than it is diving into divorce and what that means.
 The process is often less stressful and hectic than divorce, which impacts everyone involved.

 Many couples opt for legal separation for financial reasons.
 In certain cases, it provides the benefits of both divorce and marriage.

-Retirement benefits often hinge on the length of a marriage.
+- Retirement benefits often hinge on the length of a marriage.
 Social Security kicks in after ten years of wedded bliss, so many people near this milestone choose to remain married.

-Legal fees and attorney costs are other factors to consider.
-When cases involve lawyers, the cost of divorce and legal separation can be nearly identical.
+- Legal fees and attorney costs are other factors to consider.
+When complicated cases involve lawyers, the cost of divorce and legal separation can be nearly identical.
 If not, the cost may be much less.

 One thing to know is that, if you go with legal separation and ultimately decide to divorce, couples often end up paying twice.